HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

 ![Schematic of slope-adjacent upwelling in the abyssal overturning circulation](images/Neptune_Upwelling.png)

-*The modern view of the return pathway of the abyssal overturning circulation suggests that dense water rises primarily through diapycnal upwelling within thin bottom boundary layers along sloping ocean boundaries.
+*The modern view of the abyssal overturning circulation return pathway suggests that dense water rises primarily through diapycnal upwelling within thin bottom boundary layers along sloping ocean boundaries.
 We are investigating how mesoscale eddies and prograde flows influence this slope‐adjacent upwelling paradigm.*

 ---